Core Skills Training in Emotionally Focused Therapy for Couples

 3. If the grievance concerns LACEFT’s program, in a specific regard, the program chair will attempt to arbitrate.

-- have completed an ICEEFT-approved externship in EFT.
+- have completed an ICEEFT-approved 4 Day Externship in EFT.

-- be licensed therapists or license-eligible psychotherapy interns or otherwise legally allowed to practice as mental health professionals.
+- be licensed therapists or license-eligible psychotherapy interns or students or otherwise legally allowed to practice as mental health professionals.

 - be using EFT with at least one couple who is willing to be videotaped for case consultation.